what I'm taking into the next life

 A medical work ethic, definitely.
 A love for science, sure.
 Used needles, piss bottles and exposed viscera?
 Probably not.

 But there is one thing medicine gave me that I treasure above all else.
-It was drilled into me at Hopkins and lifted me to unfathomable academic heights.
+It was drilled into me at Hopkins and lifted me to great academic heights.
 It's my most deeply held value, more so than even intelligence and creativity.